 The filters described on this page cannot be saved.
 If you would like to reuse a specific filter, use the Advanced Filters

-Advanced searching within the Search Bar, legacy integration connectors, and SOAP will require a more in-depth understanding of how the search engine works.
+Advanced searching within the Search Bar and legacy integration connectors will require a more in-depth understanding of how the search engine works.
 Jama Software 8.0 improvements

-have made possible to get even more relevant results.
-You can look into the help guide
+have made it possible to get even more relevant results; you can also look into the Help Guide

 for more information on the supported search logic.